kuzzleio/documentation-old/src/api-documentation/controller-bulk/index.md

 # bulk controller

-A bulk import allows your application to perform multiple writing operations thanks to a single query.
+A bulk import allows your application to perform multiple write operations in a single request.
 This is especially useful if you want to create a large number of documents.
-A bulk import will be a lot faster compared to creating them individually using `create` queries.
+A bulk import request will execute faster than multiple requests to the `create` action.

-For other queries, the syntax for bulk imports closely resembles the [ElasticSearch Bulk API](https://www.elastic.co/guide/en/elasticsearch/reference/5.x/docs-bulk.html).
+The syntax for bulk imports closely resembles the [ElasticSearch Bulk API](https://www.elastic.co/guide/en/elasticsearch/reference/5.x/docs-bulk.html).

 <aside class="warning">